 Baseball/T-Ball |

-Look for a helmet with a dial fit adjustment; open it all the way, put helmet on and then tighten until it is snug but comfortable with the headpieces or hearing aids in place Example: Rawlings Custom Helmets |
+Look for a helmet with a dial fit adjustment; open it all the way, put the helmet on, and then tighten until it is snug but comfortable with the headpieces or hearing aids in place Example: Rawlings Custom Helmets |

 |